Social Media

 DESI Bazaar

-DESI Bazaar, G/F, Sussex Court, 120 Caine Road, Mid-Levels, Hong Kong, 2987 4555desibazaar.hk@gmail.comwww.facebook.com/DESI-bazaar
+DESI Bazaar, G/F, Sussex Court, 120 Caine Road, Mid-Levels, Hong Kong, 2987 4555, www.facebook.com/DESI-bazaar

 Gift Hampers – Diwali Hamper

 Wondering how to make Diwali an extra special occasion?
-This gift hamper will keep the whole family happy and full, filled with seasonal fruits, a traditional gold Minakari dry fruit box , Godiva Chocolate G Cube Truffles and more!
+This gift hamper will keep the whole family happy and full, filled with seasonal fruits, a traditional gold Minakari dry fruit box, Godiva Chocolate G Cube Truffles and more!
 You can opt to add a bottle of Champagne or whisky to get the Diwali party started!

 Spice Store

 This store is a good place to stock up on everything you need for Diwali, from boxes of the ever-popular kaju katli (sweet cashew nut paste) to the mixed mithai boxes, as well as beautifully decorated thalis (plates) and diyas (lamps).
-Sweet boxes will be available starting next week.

 Spice Store, 2944 2336, WhatsApp: 9888 3559, www.spicestore.hk